 Vocal fry in the speaking voice, or what I like to call 'falling on gravel', is one of the sneakiest and pernicious causes of vocal fatigue I find.
 If you don't talk much, maybe this doesn't turn into that much of a problem, but most people find themselves talking for long stretches.

-I just read a troubling article in "Science Now" that says vocal fry is creeping into US speech patterns, especially among young women.
-I've got news for them, it's been here for quite a while.
-I find it in people who are restaurant servers, salespeople, receptionists, teachers, students, business people and clergy- really folks from all walks of life.
+There was a troubling article in "Science Now" that says vocal fry is creeping into US speech patterns, especially among young women.
+Oh and it did.
+It's been here for quite a while.
+I find it in people who are restaurant servers, salespeople, receptionists, teachers, students, business people, and clergy- really folks from all walks of life.
 I'm so aware of it and the voice irritation it causes that my throat hurts when I hear someone talk with it.

 In the speaking voice, you make this sound when you allow the voice to drop completely, causing the characteristic rusty spring squeak.
 It happens most often at the ends of phrases.
 The vocal cords are pushed by air at the bottom, hence the grating sound of vocal cords operating on gravel.
 It feels like you talk farther than you support and lift your voice with breath, and your open throat tightens down as it drops its ceiling.